chmerdon/GradientRobustMultiPhysics.jl/docs/src/interpolations.md

 ## Standard interpolations

 Each finite element has its standard interpolator that can be applied to some user-defined DataFunction.
-Instead of interpolating on the full cells, the interpolation can be restricted to faces or edges, by specifying one of the [Assembly Types](@ref) in the call.
+Instead of interpolating on the full cells, the interpolation can be restricted to faces or edges, by specifying an [Assembly Type](@ref) in the call.

 ```@docs
 interpolate!